 The Texas Heartbeat Act has been in effect for six weeks, and is estimated to have potentially saved 4,000 preborn babies from abortion.
-The Act restricts abortion to before a preborn child’s heartbeat is detected, usually about six weeks, though the human heart begins to beat between 16 and 22 days gestation.
+The Act restricts abortion to before a preborn child’s heartbeat is detected, usually about six weeks gestation, though the human heart begins to beat between 16 and 22 days after fertilization.
 The law uniquely allows for civil enforcement, allowing private citizens to file lawsuits against anyone who commits or aids in an abortion, except for the mother.

 Multiple attempts have been made by abortion advocates to halt the bill, but according to Texas State Senator Bryan Hughes, author of the Act, this law isn’t likely to end with Texas, or with any ruling that attempts to block it.